European Social Survey

 - Family Life Attitudes to non-traditional family behaviours

 - Our blog: Revealing the differences between high and low salaries might just pay

 The survey is carried out to the highest methodological standards.
 All countries that take part sign up to a rigorous set of protocols and procedures that set out how the survey has to be carried out.
 The interviews are all carried out face-to-face, and participants are selected using random probability sampling methods.

-All ESS datasets are freely available via the ESS’s data website.
+All ESS datasets are freely available via the ESS’ data portal.
 This offers users the option of carrying out simple online analysis or downloading the data.
 A webinar, available to view on YouTube, takes you through how to carry out analysis.
-There is also a web-based training tutorial, ESS EduNet, available to help less experienced users.

 As part of Round 8, an experiment to recruit an online panel was carried out.
 The results of this experiment can be found here.
 An online panel is also being recruited in 12 countries at Round 10.